Clifton Hill, Niagara Falls: Haunted houses

-There are five year-round haunted houses in the Clifton Hill area.
+There are four year-round haunted houses in the Clifton Hill area.
 The House of Frankenstein, located next to Ripley's 4D Moving Theater, Dracula's Haunted Castle, next to the Big Top Entertainment Centre, and the Haunted House, are on Clifton Hill itself, while Nightmares Fear Factory is located on Victoria Avenue.
 Two additional haunted houses were previously located on Victoria Avenue: Screamers House of Horrors, which was renamed Haunted Asylum shortly before its closure in 2014, and Creatures of the Night, which had the same owners and acted as a second part of Screamers.
 Following the closure of Haunted Asylum, the building became a hybrid haunted house/zombie paintball shooting range known as Screaming Tunnels, named after the famously haunted tunnel of the same name in the northwest corner of Niagara Falls, but that attraction closed in 2018 and is now a complex containing a Popeyes and an Osmow's Shawarma restaurant.
 Creatures of the Night was replaced by a 4D theatre known as Dino Rampage 4D, and is now an Outback Steakhouse.
 There was previously another alien-themed haunted house known as Alien Encounter at the corner of Clifton Hill and Victoria Avenue.
 This attraction closed in 2006 and the site is now occupied by a currency exchange.